Ensure that international trade of polar bears is carried out according to conservation principles

 1. International trade will (continue to) be carried out in compliance with CITES.

-2. Decrease in the number of CITES violations.
+2. Ongoing monitoring of CITES violations.

 Performance Metrics: